 There is a very comprehensive explanation of the difference between allergies and intolerances on our website.
-You can eat gluten free oats if you are intolerant to barley/malt.
-Oats do not contain gluten but a protein called avenin which is similar to gluten but also there can be cross contamination with oats from crops which contain gluten as they often grow in fields next to each other; so to be safe it is better to buy gluten free oats.
+You can eat gluten-free oats if you are intolerant to barley/malt.
+Oats do not contain gluten but a protein called avenin which is similar to gluten but also there can be cross-contamination with oats from crops that contain gluten as they often grow in fields next to each other; so to be safe it is better to buy gluten-free oats.

 Every so many weeks I get so run down my joints flair up and I’m exhausted and I have to have a day or two in bed yes I have a busy-ish life but there seems to be a pattern and am wondering it it could be anything I eat healthy lots of fruit veg green juices and exercise and take supplements.